mgsx-dev/gdx-pd-demo/README.md

 * Desktop (Linux, Windows, Mac) versions are available in [Releases section](releases).
 Instructions are provided in release notes.
 * Android version available on Google Play Store : *(coming soon)*

+# Help

+Demo is self explained but some need more information.

+*Some hints will be available soon*

 # Credits

 Demo application is shipped with some midi files kindly authorized by the author : Jason "Jay" Reichard who published a lot of